razorpay/citadel/README.md

 Citadel can accept a list of plugins in the config.
 The plugins need to have the following api:

+- **name**: Name of the plugin.
+  - Note: This will be used in log statements.
+Any name conflicts won't affect the functionality.
 - **init**: Function that would be called at the start of the build process.
   - This function can be used by the plugin to instantiate itself.
 Example: setup local state.
   - init: function(config: object): void